tblakex01/claude-on-the-go/CONTRIBUTING.md

 ## Community Guidelines

-We are committed to providing a welcoming and inclusive environment.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.
+We are committed to providing a welcoming and inclusive environment for all contributors.

 ### Expected Behavior